Queuety

 Child payloads

-Each item in items_key becomes the initial payload for one spawned workflow.
+Each item in items_key becomes the initial payload for one started workflow.

 If the item is an array, its public keys are merged into the child payload: